My best advice to you for the spelling and phonics rules is to memorize them yourself. As a teacher and over time, you'll be so glad you did.

-If you're familiar with the sometimes giant effort necessary to help children learn sight words, you'll love what that same effort can do by teaching the phonics sounds and rules.
+If you are a teacher who is familiar with the sometimes giant effort necessary to help children learn sight words, you'll love what that same effort can do by teaching the phonics sounds and rules.

 At the beginning, the more often you review the sounds in words, the easier the children will learn them over time.
-See the basic phonics lessons for easy review here.
+Then they can piece brand new words together without having studied them.

 Some of your kids will have photographic memories; but most will not.
 Besides, trying to learn a whole word at a glance gets confusing when kids see similar words and when the same word has different endings.
 The result can be confusion.

 One of the main things to remember about teaching ESL, English as a Second Language, students is that they use the same letters in their first language, but they say different sounds.